HaoranYi/kin_scripts/notes/accounts_db.md

 ## Shrink/Clean in ABS

-Cleaning: remove the ref to account on AppendVec from account_index
+Cleaning: remove the ref to account on AppendVec from account_index (i.e. slot_list)
 Shrink: remove/relocate AppendVec storage

-As we root banks and slot, slot-list in index will be removed (i.e. clean).
+As we root banks and slot (or the account has zero lamport), slot-list in index will be removed (i.e. clean).
 More accurately, this is happening on snapshotting. pubkey->slot_list: holding the last state and active state for the accounts in the network.
 Let's say Account A is last access at slot S. If no more on going bank access A, only one copy of A at S is needed.
 If there are on-going bank access to A, then those slot will be in slot list.
 When a bank root, all accounts in the bank will be added to slot-list and all previous slots that are ancestors of the root can be safely cleaned.

 Scan append-vec against account-index ref.
+A redudant 'ref_count' should equal to len(slot_list).
+This is (1) for verification and (2) lookup optimization.
 Any accounts not refed in account-index can be removed -- old state.
 Clean will result append-vec shrink (by threshold for live/dead ratio).
 When all dead, the whole slots can be removed.